Nevysha/Cozy-Nest/PATCHNOTE.md

 ## Minor changes & fixes in 2.4.2
 - [x]  Allow for preview in those format '.png', '.jpg', '.jpeg', '.webp' (it will take the most recent available)
+- [x]  Choose between full or deferred loading for Extra Network (default to full as you need a LOT of items to see a difference)

 ## Minor changes & fixes in 2.4.1
 - [x]  Small various fix